BrentAIICT/MSSA-SCA/ExploreRepo.md

 ### Before we start
 - Take note of the GitHub URL in the top of the web browser
 - Make sure you record this for later use
+- Example:
-- Example: My GitHub site is https://github.com/BrentAIICT
+  - My GitHub site is https://github.com/BrentAIICT
+  - My Repo name is FirstRepo

 ![GitHub Signup page](Pics/git19b.jpg)